10 Nontoxic Houseplants That are Safe for Your Pets

 If you're eager to fill your rooms with houseplants but don't want to risk harming your pets, check out these amazing nontoxic houseplants options, each deemed safe by the American Society for the Prevention of Cruelty to Animals.

-This funky plant features thin, bright green leaves that spill over whatever container it lives in.
-Spider Plant is safe for pets, though placing it on a high shelf would be ideal for not only displaying its overflowing nature but also keeping its characteristic long leaves intact around cats.
+Spider plant is a funky plant features thin, bright green leaves that spill over whatever container it lives in.
+This is one of the more popular pet-safe house plants, though placing it on a high shelf would be ideal for not only displaying its overflowing nature but also keeping its characteristic long leaves intact around cats.

 The Christmas Cactus gets its name because it blooms mostly during winter, around Christmas time.
 Unlike most cacti, it does not have sharp spines, which means it won’t scratch your dog or cat if they touch it.
 And it’s also nontoxic, should your pets ingest it.